 "They just left it here," he observed.
 "Do they have enough resources to abandon it?
 Are they planning on returning?"
 He called up a starmap.
 "There are four other inhabited systems within a distance that would make sense from here."
 Three independents and a Caledonian colony.
 "Who are these people?
 How long have they been doing this?
 How many more of these depots are hiding in the Black?"
 His eyes met those of his Purser, Daisuke Taniyama, who was once Takeo Nakayama.
 Could this be the Blood Rose? his look asked.

 There were no manufacturers' marks on any of the supplies; they could have come out of any fabber in Known Space.
 It was the rations, unmarked though they were, that gave the next lead.
 The meat and plant matter, under close study by Ralph Vatelius in Aurora's sickbay/laboratory and comparison with her database, proved to be from Ude, another independent Frontier world eleven parsecs Galactic West - less than 1,900 hours Transit time for Aurora, over 2,000 for Valkyrie and the Bluegrass warships, more than 2,200 for most others.
-Little was known about the place - Terra-type of course, hospitable to Common Life, supposedly colonized by Humans about sixty Republic years ago.
+Little was known about the place - Terra-type of course, hospitable to Common Life, supposedly colonized by Humans about twenty Republic years ago.
 No one in the pursuit fleet had ever been there or met anyone who had.
 Entries in the Sailing Directions didn't exceed a few lines of text.

 Jenny S. was not the right ship for the next job: investigation of a potentially hostile world, three Terran months' travel away.
 She deactivated her Reserve Privateer status and took Space Patrol contracts to bring survivors out of and supplies into the Sherrington system.